With families facing impossible choices, Labour’s should be easy

 The process of running the UK’s public finances has become one of absurdly tight margins, dictated by the chancellor’s habit of allowing herself far too little room for manoeuvre in her self-imposed fiscal rules.
 Hence the constant crises and the wearying, never-ending search for cuts, which are too often made at the expense of those who can least afford them.

-As the chancellor approaches the comprehensive public spending review, she deserves some sympathy for the scale of the task ahead of her.
+As the chancellor approaches the Comprehensive Spending Review, she deserves some sympathy for the scale of the task ahead of her.
 She is right to say that no programme to support social justice can be launched on the basis of unsustainable public finances.
 The establishment of free breakfast clubs and stronger protections for renters and workers will also push child poverty rates lower.
 But some of the choices she has made have not been wise ones, and they now need to be revisited.

 Politically, it seems increasingly apparent that Ms Reeves and her colleagues on the Child Poverty Taskforce, led by Ms Phillipson and Liz Kendall, have no alternative, when they report in the autumn, but to renew Labour’s mission to make sure no child goes without food, shelter or clothing.
 It now falls to their generation to eradicate this scourge for good.